pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 option="value"...;
 ...then, the longer the code gets...; or, rather the database just grows.

-The final compressed version of the code is here:
+The final 4 line compressed version of the code is here:

 - https://github.com/pramnora/javascript/blob/master/programs/search/database/phonebook/html/select/js-phonebook-app-j.html

-...though, I have to admit...one can never really state that any code is final...;
+...though, I have to admit...one can never really state that any code is, in fact, final...;
-when there are endless possible versions of it one can produce...???
+when there are endless possible versions of it which one can produce...???